shua-chen/academicRAG/README.md

     response_type: str = "Multiple Paragraphs"
     """Defines the response format.
 Examples: 'Multiple Paragraphs', 'Single Paragraph', 'Bullet Points'."""
     top_k: int = 60
     """Number of top items to retrieve.
-Represents entities in 'local' mode and relationships in 'global' mode."""
+Represents entities in 'subgraph' mode and relationships in 'global' mode."""
     max_token_for_text_unit: int = 4000
     """Maximum number of tokens allowed for each retrieved text chunk."""
     max_token_for_global_context: int = 4000
     """Maximum number of tokens allocated for relationship descriptions in global retrieval."""
-    max_token_for_local_context: int = 4000
+    max_token_for_subgraph_context: int = 4000
-    """Maximum number of tokens allocated for entity descriptions in local retrieval."""
+    """Maximum number of tokens allocated for entity descriptions in subgraph retrieval."""
     ...
 ```